-Like all of us, King’s St Alban’s has experienced a year like no other since the first lockdown in March 2020 and we have adapted to digital learning.
-In the last 12 months, our experience and passion for education has been tested countless times as we have needed adapt to blended teaching techniques and been subject to frequent, often last-minute teaching changes.
+Like all of us, King’s St Alban’s has experienced a time like no other since the first lockdown in March 2020 and we have adapted to digital learning.
+Since March 2020, our experience and passion for education has been tested countless times as we have needed adapt to blended teaching techniques and been subject to frequent, often last-minute teaching changes.

 The entire teaching staff embraced the challenges and adapted incredibly quickly to teach the children virtually in the new year, engaging with new techniques to bring a remote classroom to life.

 At the forefront of all this change, was the focus on our children’s wellbeing and to ensure that they continue to receive an excellent education as well as enjoy the process and feel that the King’s St Alban’s close knit community, and ‘King’s Warmth’, is very much alive.